-- \rightarrow evaluation: what is misconduct? - \rightarrow communication: whom to contact? - \rightarrow consequences: am I protected against "retaliation"? - Risk of career disadvantages, mobbing, isolation, ... - Contact with ombudsperson is confidential - In case of a preliminary investigation by the ombudsperson, the identity of the whistleblower is not revealed - In case of a formal investigation, the identity is only revealed if the accused person otherwise could not adequately defend itself.
+- \rightarrow evaluation: what is misconduct? - \rightarrow communication: whom to contact? - \rightarrow consequences: how well am I protected against "retaliation"? - Risk of career disadvantages, mobbing, isolation, ... - Contact with ombudsperson is confidential - MPG: In case of a formal investigation, the identity of a whistleblower is only revealed if the accused person otherwise could not adequately defend itself.